MKastek/GCP-ACE-exam/cloud-storage.md

 ### Access to Cloud Storage
 Access is granted to Cloud Storage objects using IAM or access control lists (ACLs).
 When `uniform bucket-level access` is applied, users only have access through IAM roles and permissions.
 A users that could access objects before uniform bucket-level access is applied but not after must have had access through ACLs.

+### Cloud Storage Transfer
+Cloud Storage Transfer is a service provided by Google Cloud specifically designed for transferring large amounts of data between different cloud storage providers.
+For instance AWS S3 -> GCP bucker migration.

+ ### Transfer Appliance
+ Transfer Appliance is a high-capacity storage device that enables you to transfer and securely ship your data to a Google upload facility, where we upload your data to Cloud Storage.